vishnumandala/Agile-Robotics-for-Industrial-Automation-Competition-ARIAC-Project/README.md

     ros2 launch final_group1 final_group1.launch.py
 ```

-`Note`: Run the Command in terminal two after the statement `"You can now start the competetion!"` in Terminal 1.
+`Note`: Run the Command in terminal two after the statement `"You can now start the competition!"` in Terminal 1.

 ## Results:
 You can see the ARIAC environment performing the task sequentially and the terminal 1 and terminal 3 displaying important updates